Shafihu/Academic-Hub/README.md

 ## Overview

-The School Management App is a web application designed to help manage various aspects of a school's operations, including student information, teacher assignments, class schedules, and employee details.
+The School Management App is a web application designed by Sulemana Seidu and Mustapha Shafihu to help manage various aspects of a school's operations, including student information, teacher assignments, class schedules, and employee details.
 It is built with Next.js for the frontend and Firebase for the backend, ensuring a scalable and efficient solution.

 ## Features